Thank you for your interest in the Western Orthodox University Master of Music in Composition programme.

 Candidates must submit an Exercise in fulfilment of the requirements for the first part of the degree.
-The Exercise shall consist of an orchestral composition on a given subject, written for the occasion.
-It may be a symphony, symphonic poem, concerto, or secular work for chorus and/or solo voices and orchestra.
+The Exercise shall consist of an orchestral composition on a given sacred or spiritual (but not necessarily Christian) subject, written for the occasion.
+It may be a symphony, symphonic poem, concerto, or sacred work for chorus and/or solo voices and orchestra.
 It shall occupy not less than twenty nor more than thirty minutes in performance, and shall fulfil the following conditions:

 - It shall comprise some portion of sonata form, and shall show an assured command of structure, harmony and textural writing.

 - It shall contain some specimens of Canon and of Fugue.

 - The whole Exercise (apart from a single movement which may be for a smaller group of instruments or for unaccompanied chorus) shall have an accompaniment for a full orchestra.
 By full orchestra is understood 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, percussion and the usual string quintet.
 Additional instruments may be used if desired.
 Trumpets may be written throughout in the key of C, but other transposing instruments should be recorded in the score at written pitch.